 Welcome to The Pleasant Pennine Way blog.
 The Perverse Pennine Way blog is also available.
 Either Way pour a drink, put your feet up and read about a challenging but enjoyable walk along England’s oldest and best National Trail.

-The ‘pleasant’ walk followed a conventional south to north itinerary in late May and early June 2016.
-This is pretty much the optimum time of year although a week later would have been even better for the wild flowers which, as it was, were fabulous.
+The ‘pleasant’ walk followed a conventional south to north itinerary, in late May and early June 2016.
+This is pretty much the optimum time of year, although a week later would have been even better for the wild flowers which, as it was, were fabulous.
 This walk took in most of the standard stops and, although it had its moments, was ultimately achievable even for an oldie of moderate fitness.
 I based the plan on my first Pennine Way, walked back in April 1999 when I was young and blithe.
 That was more or less improvised on the hoof, constrained by short days, fierce weather, laughable unfitness, a ridiculously heavy pack and pathetic naivety.

 Despite the longer, drier days of summer, better gear and better knowledge (ha ha), I was more cautious this time, allowing nineteen days instead of 1999’s seventeen.
 I was older now, I’d been troubled all spring by foot and knee pain and between Gargrave and Steel Rigg I was to be accompanied.
 The latter was an excuse to book several accommodations more luxurious than I’d have justified walking alone.

 Complications of companionship also decreed ambitiously compressing the standard first five days into four.
 I wouldn’t recommend this for a first Pennine Way; many people fall by the Wayside within those early days as it is.
-Unless you’re already seriously hill-fit I’d start more slowly than I did and speed up.
+Unless you’re already seriously hill-fit, I’d start more slowly and speed up.
 I could barely speak on staggering into Gargrave.